Mala1180/PPS-22-satify/doc/report/1-methodology.md

 ### Microbenchmark
 We used ScalaMeter to measure the time and memory consumption of the software.
-In particular, we used some basic instances of common SAT problems to benchmark the performance.
+In particular, using basic instances of common SAT problems to benchmark the performance.

 ## Continuous Integration